Key Takeaways

 Forecast a date you can defend

-The honest way to set a release date isn’t to add up story-point estimates and divide by velocity — it’s to forecast from your team’s real historical throughput, with a range and a confidence level.
+The honest way to set a release date isn’t to add up story-point estimates and divide by velocity, it’s to forecast from your team’s real historical throughput, with a range and a confidence level.
 That’s the difference between “we think mid-September” and “80% likely by September 18.”
 Learn the method in release date forecasting and the statistical approach in retrospective release planning.
-Advanced Release Planning, Roadmaps & Management for Jira turns your track record into a capacity-aware, probabilistic date.
+Release Management, Roadmaps, Portfolio PPM & Timeline turns your track record into a capacity-aware, probabilistic date.

 Track progress toward the release